 The genus, Delosperma N.E.Br., was named and described by Nicholas Edward Brown in Gardener’s Chronicle in 1925.

-Plants of the World Online by Kew lists 168 species in the Delosperma genus (as of 1-20-21 when I am updating this page.
-It is a member of the plant family Aizoaceae with 119 genera.
+Plants of the World Online by Kew lists 170 species in the Delosperma genus (as of 11-7-22 when this age was last updated).
+It is a member of the plant family Aizoaceae with 120 genera.
 Those numbers could change as updates are made.

 Delosperma cooperi, commonly known as Ice Plant, is a native of South Africa.
 They can form a vigorous growing ground cover if they like their conditions.
 Although they are considered evergreen, in cooler parts semi-evergreen is most likely.
 They like it dry most of the time which is likely why they don’t survive in areas with cooler, wet winters.